 In the event of a CAT1710 failure (or removal of the board), the CP950A cannot playback Dolby Atmos or use more than 16 channels.
 The system can automatically revert its configuration to a specific failover routing that is defined in Dolby Atmos Designer (DAD) during the setup.
 When building the room in DAD, the configuration assigns the first 16 channels (analog or digital) to the most important speakers in the room.
 If needed, the system falls back to an operation that is similar to a CP950 and uses this failover room configuration to continue playing the show until the problem is fixed or a replacement CAT1710 is installed.
 As a result, the system can play only 5.1 or 7.1 audio (no Dolby Atmos).
 Screen speakers, LFE, and surrounds near the reference position should be prioritized.
 Automatic routing excludes speakers from the failover configuration that are not active in 5.1 or 7.1.
+If there is a hardware failure, playback may stop, and a reboot is required to put the CP950A in failover mode.
 For more detailed information, see the Failover Configurations section in the Dolby Atmos Designer User's Manual (Issue 2 and later).